16 gifts to make the horsey lady in your life happy this Christmas - Horse & Hound

 Equestrian gifts under £25

-John Lewis Faux Fur Headband
+Faux Fur Headband with Stretch Winter Earwarmer Earmuff

-Finely crafted from faux-fur for luxurious warmth and comfort, it features an elasticated strap to ensure the perfect fit.
-Boasting a soft and fluffy feel, it’s the easy way to add a hint of feminine glamour to any girl’s cold-weather wardrobe.
+Made from the highest quality faux fox fur; the inside is lined with warm and super soft polar fleece and has an elastic strap that can be adjusted.

-Buy now: John Lewis Faux Fur Headband from £15
+Buy now: Faux Fur Headband with Stretch Winter Earwarmer Earmuff from £14.99

 Valegro on DVD

-The programme features footage of Valegro dating back to 2009, going right through to his moving farewell ceremony at Olympia last year.
+This programme features footage of Valegro dating back to 2009, going right through to his moving farewell ceremony at Olympia.
 An ideal gift for any dressage fan.

 I Could Eat A Horse Spaghetti Measurer

-Whether it’s ragu, meatballs or carbonara you’re preparing, size up your spaghetti with this handy, horsey measure.
+Whether it’s ragu, meatballs or carbonara you’re preparing, size up your spaghetti with this handy horsey measure.

 Horse & Hound subscription